 Web Connection Handler Administration Page

-The Web Connection Module Administration page shows you the IIS based Module configuration.
+The Web Connection Handler Administration page and the Web Connection Middleware Administration pages show you the Web Server configuration.
 The .NET or ISAPI modules provide the low level interface to the Web Server and this page shows all the configured settings as well as the running servers.

 The page also allows you to manage the servers loaded by loading and unloading of servers, switching the operations mode and putting the server into maintenance mode.